 - Spices – Ground cumin, paprika, or chili powder work well here.

 For the veggie ingredients (aromatics, tomatoes, chiles), you could puree them first if you want a smoother cheese dip, or leave them diced for texture.

 How To Make Queso Dip In A Crock Pot

-This section shows how to make Crock Pot queso dip, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make Crock Pot queso dip, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 Are you ready to see how easy the best Crock Pot queso is to make?!
 TWO MINUTES and TWO STEPS!

 - Mix ingredients.
 Mix together cream cheese, salsa verde, and shredded Monterey jack cheese together in the slow cooker.